 Whereas, concerning the administration of the Lord Supper, our Synod's doctrinal position is to welcome to the table those with whom we are completely united in doctrine and practice, as evidenced by their public membership held in a Missouri Synod congregation or a synod in which we are officially in fellowship.
 There are some who refer to this teaching and practice as "closed communion," following in our German forefather's footsteps, who used the German word, geschlossen.
 There are some who refer to our teaching and practice with the term "close communion."
 And rather recently it has been common to include both possible words, by showing this in print with the letter "d," in parentheses, so that it looks like this, "close(d) communion" (though this spelling is not easily vocalized).
 In keeping with St. Paul's command not to "strive about words to no profit," (2 Tim 2;14), this resolution will not concern itself with these differences in words, provided that the doctrine taught is the same.
 However, be aware that there are some who intentionally use the word, "close," instead of the word, "closed," in order to deny our public teaching that we need to be completely agreed in doctrine and practice, and they assert by the word, "close," that we only need to be somewhat united in doctrine and practice.
+That is, we only need to be "close" to each other in teaching and practice.
 Where this false teaching is upheld, by the word close, we must abide by St. Paul's command "to watch out for those who cause divisions and put obstacles in your way that are contrary to the teaching you have learned.
 Keep away from them" (Rom 16:17); therefore be it